VR-BORRA/credit-card-fraud-analysis/README.md

 # Research Questions
 Can we predict the chance of fraud?
-What is the frequency of fraud in different instances?
+What is the most effective way of calculating the probability of fraud:

-Instances of Fraud:
-Fraud at a Distance from victim’s home

-Fraud from Pin vs. Chip
+KNN
+Decision Tree Model
+Random Forest Classifier
 Fraud from a Repeat Retailer

-Fraud from online order

 1) Repeat Retailer